rileyac/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 git init
 ```
+!!! note
+    This command creates a new, empty Git repository!
+This will allow you to track changes and versions of your project.

 (D) Create a README file:
 ```
 echo "# Setting up a dev container for Rust" > README.md